megothub/vagrant-docker-osx-nodejs-server/README.md

 curl http://localhost:3000
 ```
 or
-simply point your browser to:
+simply point your *web-browser* to:
 ```
 localhost:3000
 ```